flutter/website/src/ui/advanced/gestures.md

   the screen at a particular location.

 `onTapUp`
-: A pointer that will trigger a tap has stopped contacting the screen at a particular location.
+: A pointer that triggers a tap has stopped contacting the screen at a particular location.

 `onTap`